dbgarlisch/ScratchArea/pwio-utils.md

 ```Tcl
 pwio::utils::getFaceDomains { face }
 ```
-Returns `face`'s domains as a list of `pw::DomainUnstructured` and/or `pw::DomainStructured` entities.
+Returns `face`'s domains as a list of **pw::Domain** entities.
 It is possible for a domain to appear in the list more than once.
 <dl>
   <dt><code>face</code></dt>
   <dd>A face entity.</dd>